-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 If you’re brand new to SEO, you may be surprised to know organic keywords were once easily accessible in Google Analytics, Adobe Omniture, or any other analytics platform.

-I’m not going to lie; it was pretty fantastic.
-We didn’t know how good we had it at the time.

-However, things started changing in 2010 when Google began quietly taking steps to remove keyword data from our web analytics.
-In late 2011 through the following year, keyword data was being removed in a big way.
-It wouldn’t take long for the top keyword driver for every site to be ‘(not provided)’.
+However, things started changing in 2010 when Google began quietly taking steps to remove keyword data.
+In late 2011 through the following year, a significant amount of organic keyword visibility would be stripped.

+It wouldn’t take long for the top keyword driver for every site to be “(not provided).”

-Once we lost our keyword data and were seemingly flying blind, many were quick to write the obituary for keywords.
+Once we lost our SEO keyword visibility and were seemingly flying blind, many were quick to write the obituary for keywords.

-But what really was different?
-After all, people were still searching the same and Google hadn’t changed how it was interpreting our content.
-We just had less visibility.
+After all, people were still searching the same, and Google hadn’t changed how it was interpreting our content.

 We’ve all heard, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”
-This is the same thing.
-Nothing was different; we just weren’t around.

 Bottom line: Keywords aren’t dead.
 The old way of tracking them is.

 Another time the validity of keywords was challenged was when Google rebuilt its algorithm in 2013.

 Receiving its name for being fast and precise, Hummingbird helped Google better understand search intent, particularly with complex and conversational searches.

 In 2015, Google incorporated the AI-driven ranking factor, RankBrain, into the mix to further improve its query interpretation abilities.

 Before, a search for “what pizza places near me deliver?” would send Google off looking for content that matches those terms.

-Now, Google uses these keywords as contextual signals to learn what we really want and often rewrites our query behind the scenes (e.g., “pizza delivery 66062”).
+After RankBrain, Google would use these keywords as contextual signals to learn what we really want and often rewrite our query behind the scenes (e.g., “pizza delivery 66062”).

-Knowing Google often rewrites our search queries may make it seem like their usefulness is all but obsolete.
-But really, Google just got smarter with what we provided.
+Knowing Google may revise our search queries could make it seem like their usefulness is all but obsolete.

-Here’s another perspective.
-Have you ever heard the statistic that only 7 percent of communication is through words alone?
-This was derived from a popular study in the late 1960s and is often used to boost the stature of nonverbal communion, diminishing that which is verbal.

 Bottom line: Keywords aren’t dead.
 Google’s former way of interpreting them is.

-I love voice search.
-Even though it’s been around for years, I still feel like I’m in the future when Google magically captures my unintelligible stammering.

 As voice search grew from being an occasionally-used novelty to a staple in our search behavior, many wondered what that meant for keywords.

 We all knew voice search impacted keywords, but did it kill them?

 We’ve Become Long-Winded